-In this article, we’ll take a closer look at burn rate, discuss why it’s important, and show you exactly how to calculate this vital metric.
-We’ll also discuss how burn rate ties in to another important metric in your business: runway.
+In this article, we’ll take a closer look at burn rate, discuss why it’s essential, and show you exactly how to calculate this vital metric.
+We’ll also discuss how burn rate ties into another important metric in your business: cash runway.

-Burn rate is the amount of money your business needs in a certain period of time—usually a month—to cover all expenses.
-In other words, burn rate tells you how quickly your business “burns through” cash.
+Burn rate is the amount of money your business needs in a certain period—usually a month—to cover all expenses.
+In other words, burn rate tells you how quickly your business “burns through” capital.

-Typically, burn rate is used to calculate how quickly a company will go through its startup capital before becoming cash flow positive.
+Typically, burn rate calculates how quickly a company will go through its startup capital before becoming cash flow positive.
 However, all businesses—regardless of their stage in the business life cycle—can benefit from knowing their burn rates.

-Burn rate is especially important for new businesses seeking startup capital.
-Investors look for a low burn rate in new businesses, because a low rate indicates the investors’ investment dollars will go further.
-New businesses with a low burn rate are more likely to gain traction and become profitable, thus yielding a return on any investments made in the business.
+Investors look for low burn rates when new businesses seek startup capital because a low rate indicates the investors’ investment dollars will go further.
+New companies with a low burn rate are more likely to gain traction and become profitable, thus yielding a return on any investments made in the business.

-But the metric is important for well-established businesses, too.
-The lower your business’s burn rate, the more likely your business will be to survive a downturn in revenues.
+The metric is also essential for well-established businesses.
+The lower your business’s burn rate, the more likely your business will survive low-revenue quarters.
 A low burn rate is an indicator of a strong cash position, and a strong cash position is a vital indicator of a business’s health.
-A business can be profitable on paper and still fail due to a lack of cash.
-Having a low burn rate helps ensure this doesn’t happen to your business.
+A company can be profitable on paper and still fail due to a lack of cash.
+A low burn rate helps to ensure this doesn’t happen to your business.

 There are several different ways to calculate burn rate, some more complicated than others.
-All methods tell you how quickly your business is using up its cash reserves, so let’s look at the easiest burn rate calculation:
+All methods tell you how quickly your business is using up its cash reserves, so let’s look at the most straightforward burn rate calculation:

 (Starting Cash – Ending Cash) / Number of Months = Monthly Burn Rate

-Next, you will subtract your ending cash balance from your beginning cash balance:
+First, let’s subtract the ending cash balance from the beginning cash balance:

 $160,000 – $100,000 = $60,000

-Finally, you will divide the difference by the number of months you are assessing.
-In this example, that number is 3:
+Next, let’s divide the difference by the number of months you are assessing.
+In this example, that number is three:

 $60,000 / 3 = $20,000